 Social media influencer Kai Cenat faces charges of inciting riot after thousands cause mayhem in NYC

+The event produced chaos, with dozens of people arrested — some jumping atop vehicles, hurling bottles and throwing punches.

-Cenat was released early Saturday from police custody after being issued a desk appearance ticket, which is issued by police to require a suspect to appear in court to answer charges.
+Cenat was released early Saturday from police custody after being issued a desk appearance ticket, which police issue to require a suspect to appear in court to answer charges.
 A police spokesperson said he is to appear in court on Aug.
 18.

 The mayhem in New York City's Union Square Friday afternoon put further focus on the hold social media influencers have on the people who follow and fawn over them.